Nature of Operations and Summary of Significant Accounting Policies

-The discount from the face value of the convertible debt, together with the stated interest on the instrument, is amortized over the life of the instrument through periodic charges to interest expense, using the effective interest method.
+The discount from the face value of the convertible debt is amortized over the life of the instrument through periodic charges to interest expense, using the effective interest method.

 The fair value of the derivatives is estimated using a Monte Carlo simulation model.
 The model utilizes a series of inputs and assumptions to arrive at a fair value at the date of inception and each reporting period.
 Some of the key assumptions include the likelihood of future financing, stock price volatility, and discount rates.

-The Company accounts for stock-based compensation in accordance with Financial Accounting Standards Board (FASB) ASC Topic 718 Stock Compensation, which establishes accounting for equity instruments exchanged for employee services.
-Under such provisions, stock-based compensation cost is measured at the grant date, based on the calculated fair value of the award, and is recognized as an expense, under the straight-line method, over the employees requisite service period (generally the vesting period of the equity grant).
+The Company accounts for stock-based compensation in accordance with Financial Accounting Standards Board (“FASB”) ASC Topic 718 Stock Compensation, which establishes accounting for equity instruments exchanged for employee services.
+Under such provisions, stock-based compensation cost is measured at the grant date, based on the calculated fair value of the award, and is recognized as an expense, under the straight-line method, over the employee’s requisite service period (generally the vesting period of the equity grant).
 In accordance with ASC 718, the Company estimates forfeitures at the time of grant and revises the estimates if necessary, if actual forfeiture rates differ from those estimates.
 Stock options issued to employees are accounted for at their estimated fair value determined using the Black-Scholes option-pricing model.
-The Company recorded employee stock based compensation of $314,990 and $303,913 for the nine months ended September 30, 2012 and 2011, respectively.

-The company had recorded amounts pertaining to payments made prior to the acquisitions of Boomtext as well as amounts due to it from the sellers of Boomtext in accounts that are included in Other Assets and Long Term Accounts Payable as of the year ended December 31, 2011.
-The amount recorded as a receivable from the sellers of Boomtext totaled $248,930, and the amount due to these sellers totaled $125,846 at December 31, 2011.
-As of September 30, 2012 these amounts have been reclassified to Other Current Assets and Other Current Liabilities, since these balances will be settled in March of 2013 when the Earn-out payable to Boomtext is paid.
-The amount recorded as a receivable from the sellers of Boomtext totaled $153,317 and the amount due to these sellers totaled $136,617 at September 30, 2012.
+The company has recorded amounts pertaining to payments made prior to the acquisitions of Boomtext as well as amounts due to it from the sellers of Boomtext in accounts that are included in Other Assets and Settlement Payable.
+The amount recorded as a receivable from the sellers of Boomtext totaled $148,930 and the amount due to these sellers totaled $125,846 at December 31, 2011.

 Comprehensive Income (Loss)

 Comprehensive income (loss) is defined as the change in equity during a period from transactions and other events and circumstances from non-owner sources.
 The Company is required to record all components of comprehensive income (loss) in the consolidated financial statements in the period in which they are recognized.
 Net income (loss) and other comprehensive income (loss), including foreign currency translation adjustments and unrealized gains and losses on investments, are reported, net of their related tax effect, to arrive at comprehensive income (loss).
-For the three and nine months ended September 30, 2012 and 2011, the comprehensive loss was equal to the net loss.
+For the years ended December 31, 2011 and 2010, the comprehensive loss was equal to the net loss.

 Net Loss Per Common Share

 Net loss per share is presented as both basic and diluted net loss per share.
 Basic net loss per share excludes any dilutive effects of options, shares subject to repurchase and warrants.
 Diluted net loss per share includes the impact of potentially dilutive securities.
-During 2012 and 2011, the Company had securities outstanding which could potentially dilute basic earnings per share in the future, but were excluded from the computation of diluted net loss per share, as their effect would have been anti-dilutive.
-These outstanding securities consist of 1,973,748 outstanding employee options, 930,000 outstanding non-employee warrants and 842,142 outstanding warrants attached to the private placement offering.
+During the years ended December 31, 2011 and 2010, the Company had securities outstanding which could potentially dilute basic earnings per share in the future, but were excluded from the computation of diluted net loss per share, as their effect would have been anti-dilutive.
+These outstanding securities consist of 2,515,000 and 1,808,750 outstanding options, respectively and 688,669 and 0 outstanding warrants, respectively.
 In addition, see potential issuances associated with warrants and convertible debt in Notes 5 and 6.

 Recent Accounting Pronouncements

-In May 2011, the FASB issued Accounting Standards Update (ASU) No. 2011-04, Fair Value Measurement (Topic 820): Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and IFRSs.
+In May 2011, the FASB issued Accounting Standards Update (ASU) No. 2011-04, Fair Value Measurement (Topic 820): Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and IFRSs .
 This update clarifies the application of certain existing fair value measurement guidance and expands the disclosures for fair value measurements that are estimated using significant unobservable (Level 3) inputs.
 This update is effective on a prospective basis for annual and interim reporting periods beginning on or after December 15, 2011, which for the Company is January 1, 2012.
-The Company does not expect that adopting this update will have a material impact on its consolidated financial statements.

-In September 2011, the FASB issued ASU No. 2011-08, Intangibles Goodwill and Other (ASU 2011-08).
-ASU 2011-08 allows a qualitative assessment of whether it is more likely than not that a reporting units fair value is less than its carrying amount before applying the two-step goodwill impairment test.
+In September 2011, the FASB issued ASU No. 2011-08, “ Intangibles — Goodwill and Other ” (ASU 2011-08).
+ASU 2011-08 allows a qualitative assessment of whether it is more likely than not that a reporting unit’s fair value is less than its carrying amount before applying the two-step goodwill impairment test.
 If it is more likely than not that the fair value of a reporting unit is less than its carrying amount, then the two-step impairment test would be performed.
 ASU 2011-08 is effective for annual and interim goodwill impairment tests performed for fiscal years beginning after December 15, 2011, and early adoption is permitted.
-This update is expected to change the process the Company uses to test goodwill for impairment, but is not expected to have a material impact on its consolidated financial statements.

 The entire disclosure for the nature of an entity's business, the major products or services it sells or provides and its principal markets, including the locations of those markets.
 If the entity operates in more than one business, the disclosure also indicates the relative importance of its operations in each business and the basis for the determination (for example, assets, revenues, or earnings).